 Now you've set off with your own blogging, it's time to meet the neighbours: see who else is taking part and what they're saying.

 participants page.
 You probably don't have time to visit them all, so you can refine your choices using the country and sector tags on our Delicious bookmarks.
-EDITED 29/9/11 After recent changes to Delicious, our participants are now also listed on Diigo, where they are currently easier to browse.

 If you think you've signed up, but don't appear in the Delicious list after a day or two, leave a comment here and we'll check what's happened.
+If we could give your blog better tags, let us know that too!

 Being able to comment and discuss ideas is what makes blogging - and social media in general - so useful and valuable as a tool for personal and professional development.
 Comments on your own blog can offer advice and support, they might point you towards useful resources, or they might challenge your opinions and help you refine your arguments.
 By commenting on other people's blog you're likely to think more deeply about what you've read and what you think about an issue, you'll also be able to share some of your expertise, and you'll get your face (or, at least your moniker) more widely known.
 It can be daunting to comment on the blog of someone you may never have met, but do take the plunge, even if it's just to say hello, or to say that you enjoyed a post.